eosnetworkfoundation/grant-framework/applications/ssi-toolkit-verifiable-credentials.md

 For an introduction to SSI, check out [Core+ paper (section 8)](https://drive.google.com/file/d/1UVnGDzwp76YUoQnnFWgMDwEYTPmWw_fT/view) or the links in the [Awesome SSI](https://github.com/animo/awesome-self-sovereign-identity) resource list.

 This is an _example_ showing how you can use this library to issue a Verifiable Credential signed by the &quot;active&quot; key of an EOSIO account.
+The final implementation interface may differ, but will have the same functionality.

 ```js
 const { JsSignatureProvider } = require('eosjs/dist/eosjs-jssig');  // development only